 ReBUILD's work on gender, Building Back Better and the RinGs programme

-Gender is a core cross-cutting theme throughout ReBUILD’s work.
-As well as the integration and support of gender analysis across all ReBUILD’s phase 1 and extension research projects, there are also two core ReBUILD-supported initiatives focusing on gender - the Building Back Better e-resource, and the RinGs programme.
+Gender was a core cross-cutting theme throughout ReBUILD’s work.
+As well as the integration and support of gender analysis across all ReBUILD’s phase 1 and extension research projects, two core ReBUILD-supported initiatives focused on gender - the Building Back Better e-resource, and the RinGs programme.